Protein Bagel Recipe with Cottage Cheese: Easy & Nourishing

 Let us know how it was!

-Yes—and not just for topping.
-In this protein bagel recipe, cottage cheese replaces oil or butter and brings in both moisture and protein.
-It creates a soft, tender crumb with a mild flavor that works well with both sweet and savory add-ons.
+Absolutely and not just as a topping.
+In this recipe, cottage cheese replaces butter or oil while adding protein and moisture.
+It creates a soft, tender crumb with a mild, creamy flavor that works with both sweet and savory toppings.
+The texture is lighter than Greek yogurt bagels, and the protein content is just as impressive.

-One bagel from this protein bagel recipe cottage cheese version has between 11 to 14 grams of protein, depending on the cottage cheese brand you use.
-That’s more than most store-bought bagels—and with fewer carbs.
+Each bagel from this recipe delivers between 11 and 14 grams of protein, depending on the cottage cheese brand you use.
+That’s significantly more than store-bought bagels, which typically have 7 to 11 grams and with a better balance of carbs and protein to keep you satisfied longer.

-Looking for variety?
-Try more high-protein bagel recipes to mix up your week and discover new ways to stay full and satisfied.
+Looking for more ways to use protein bagels?
+Check out these high-protein bagel recipes to mix up your week and keep your mornings interesting.

 You may also like